New Zealand Police: Female officers

-In 1936, there was 'a proposal to establish a women police branch in New Zealand', and former principal of the women's section of the South Australia Police, Kate Cocks (1875–1954) attended to speak to the member of the government, the Commissioner of Police, and a gathering of women's societies.
+In 1936, there was "a proposal to establish a women police branch in New Zealand", and former principal of the women's section of the South Australia Police, Kate Cocks (1875–1954), attended to speak to the member of the government, the commissioner of police, and a gathering of women's societies.
 Cocks was the first of two female officers in December 1915 with the SA Police, until her retirement in 1935, with the largest women's section of all Australian state law enforcement agencies.

-Women were first admitted to the police in 1941 but were not issued with uniforms.
-One of the first intake was Edna Pearce, who received the badge number S1 when she was finally issued a uniform in 1952.
-Pearce made the first arrest by a woman police officer in New Zealand.
-By January 1949, officer Miss R. M. Hadfield did a cross-Tasman interchange, working for two months in Sydney, a month in Melbourne, and Tasmania.
-At the time, female officers wore only a small badge under the coat lapel.
+Women were first admitted to the police in 1941 but were not issued uniforms.
+One of the first intakes was Edna Pearce, who received the badge number S1 when she was finally issued a uniform in 1952.
+Pearce made the first arrest by a female police officer in New Zealand.
+By January 1949, officer R. M. Hadfield did a cross-Tasman interchange, working for two months in Sydney, a month in Melbourne, and Tasmania.
+At the time, female officers wore only small badges under their coat lapels.
+1994 was the last year female officers had a separate uniform to men with the removal of skirts in 1995.
+In 2020, hijabs were introduced as part of the uniform for Muslim women.

+In 2023 on international women's day Director of Recruitment Paula Hill said “As at 31 January this year we had 2,679 full time equivalent constabulary women, this means 25.6% of all constabulary are women – this is the first international women’s day where more than 1 in 4 of the constabulary workforce in New Zealand Police are women."

-In 1992 less than 10% of the New Zealand Police Force were women.
+In 1992 less than 10% of the New Zealand Police were women, but by 2024 38.5% of all New Zealand Police employees were women and 26.1% of all constabulary staff (excluding recruits) were women.
+This was a 0.5% increase over the previous year (2023) showing a continued improvement of the number of women in constabulary roles.

+Between the resignation of Andrew Coster on the 11 November 2024 and the appointment of Richard Chambers on the 25 November 2024 the first ever female Commissioner of Police Tania Kura was appointed for an interim term of 14 days.

+Early New Years Day 2025 Senior Sergeant Lyn Fleming became the first female officer to be killed in the line of duty.
+Fleming was struck by a vehicle driving at speed in an attack described by the commissioner as "an unprovoked and senseless act".